IRCAD/trusted_code_nsd/README.md

 ### 3. Notes:
    - config file: configs/anaconfig.yml
    - config variables to set: data_location
-   - Check that the structure of the folder "TRUSTED_submission" and the convention naming used matches with the one used in "configs/anaconfig.yml" for the "PROVIDED" subfolders
+   - Check that the structure of the folder "TRUSTED_dataset_for_submission" and the convention naming used matches with the one used in "configs/anaconfig.yml" for the "PROVIDED" subfolders
    - In out python scripts, an annotator is represented by the values: "1" for annotator 1, "2" for annotator 2, "gt" for ground-truth segmentations, and "auto" for automatic segmentations